Dr Pepper Pulled Pork (Crockpot) + Video

 Donna Elick

-Dr Pepper pulled pork is incredibly moist, tender and delicious, and beyond easy to make with this crockpot pulled pork recipe and video!
+Dr Pepper Pulled Pork is incredibly moist, tender, and delicious — and beyond easy to make with this crockpot pulled pork recipe and video!

-5 stars from 1 review
+5 stars from 2 reviews

 Tried this recipe?Please comment and review!

-Prep Time 5 mins
+Prep Time 5 minutes

-Cook Time 7 hrs
+Cook Time 7 hours

-Total Time 7 hrs 5 mins
+Total Time 7 hours 5 minutes

 Course Main